I saw a headline the other day that said: “15 Amazing Health Benefits of Wine”. Wow! Wouldn’t we all love to keep reading that one?

 2. White Flour

 Products made with refined flour offer little in the way of actual nutrition.
 They also break down quickly into sugars, and then you end up with the same issues that eating sugar creates.
 And so many white flour products contain added sugars as well, so you’re getting a double whammy!
-If you can’t give up breads or baked goods, whole wheat and other whole grain choices are best.
+If you can’t give up bread or baked goods, whole wheat and other whole grain choices are best.

 3. Processed Foods